ImThereum/ImThereum/README.md

 - 👀 I’m interested in Lua and C++
 - 🌱 I’m currently learning Roblox LuaC & Expanding my C++ Knownladge
 - 💞️ I’m looking to collaborate on Mint!
-- 📫 How to reach me: Discord: Thereum#3482, Twitter: SecFucked
+- 📫 How to reach me: Discord: Thereum#3482 or ThereumV2#3829, Twitter: SecFucked